Ali Arshad Mir: Legacy

-Mir Sahab died in October 2008.
-His last words were "nazam kuj chair baad samny ay gee" and he rests in Bahawalnagar Punjab, Pakistan.
+Mir died in October 2008.
+His last words were "nazam kuj chair baad samny ay gee" and he rests in Bahawalnagar District Punjab, Pakistan.

 His literary work was published posthumously.
 His book Ik Katha De War consists of autobiographical notes about his life, beliefs and teachings.
 The play Ravi Sy Bias Tak is included in the syllabus of National College of Arts.

 Every year, the Mir Foundation organizes Punjabi Mela, an event that consists of poets and people associated with Punjabi literature paying Mir tribute by organizing his works.
 In 2018, First Dalit Mela was organized by Mir foundation and MNS University of Agriculture which depicted hardship, life and culture of lower caste Hindus residing in Pakistan, it had several events and dramatized plays based on works of prominent writers like Munshi Premchand.
 The festival has a lot to offer including literary sessions, performances, stalls and last but not the least food-for-thought conversations by various speakers.
 The festival also has several books and handicrafts stalls promoting cultural diversity and education.